wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [PSRO - Peripheral Scope Reticle Overhaul](https://www.nexusmods.com/newvegas/mods/71781) - A comprehensive overhaul of all vanilla scope reticles with pixel perfect alignments and a full clear view of surroundings.
 - Less performance intensive than [B42 Optics](https://www.nexusmods.com/newvegas/mods/81641), though still visually pleasing.
 - Compatible with all vanilla TTW scopes.
-- A mod compatibility patch for any mods that add new weapons to the game is also available on the main mod page.
+- A mod compatibility patch for any mods that add new weapons to the game is also provided on the main mod page.
 - Pairs nicely with Nehred's [Scope Aim Tweaks](https://www.nexusmods.com/newvegas/mods/80701).

 [Real Weapon Mods 2](https://www.nexusmods.com/newvegas/mods/46873) - Gives weapon mods real meshes and adds them to random locations across the Mojave.
-- Also get the placed in-game patch on the main mod page.
+- Also get the placed in-game patch provided on the main mod page.
 - If a more hardcore experience is desired, get [Sweet's configuration patch](https://www.nexusmods.com/newvegas/mods/74502).

 [Retrievable Railway Spikes](https://www.nexusmods.com/newvegas/mods/83676) - Allows for retrieval of railway spikes from targets who are hit by TTW's railway rifle.